shahen17/Multi_sender-Airdrop-/MultiSender/multi_sender/README.md

 # Eth & ERC20 Token Multi Sender (Airdrop) Smart Contract

-This is a hardhat project that demonstrates a smart contract written in solidity with the capabilites to airdrop erc20 tokens to multiple addresses.Also with an added function to multisend eth to multiple addresses.
+This is a hardhat project that demonstrates a smart contract written in solidity with the capabilities to airdrop erc20 tokens to multiple addresses.Also with an added function to multisend eth to multiple addresses.

 Try running some of the following tasks: